briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 Start-VM -VMName $vmName
 vmconnect.exe localhost $vmName
 ```
-It's important to note that the VMs that you create from this template should match the generation of the VM you created to make this template.
+It's important to note that the 'generation' of the VMs that you create from this template should match the generation of the original VM you used to make the template.

+In a matter of minutes you should be booted into your new VM, and ready to login.
+If you are like me and need to build a lab quickly, this will save you loads of time in the future.
+This process is completely automated and doesn't require you to select an option like it does during the original installation.

+You can loop through this script with different vm names, take a coffee break, and come back to your batch of VMs fully installed and ready to configure.

 <br>
 #### Additional Comments
 ----
+As you can see, with a bit of up front work, you can have an automated vm provisioning script.
+It is relatively easy to add some error checking and turn this into a function to do the whole thing.

 The Copy-Item will take a while to finish and unfortunately doesn't provide an indication of progress.
-You could replace this with Robocopy for a more reliable copy of the file.
+You could replace this with Robocopy for a more reliable copy of the vhd file.

 There is no validation in the code used above.
 If the VM name of the VHD path is already taken, there will be errors and the VM will not build.
 If the vmname is already taken, it may start the VM and modify the Processor Count of that VM.